cabforum/servercert/docs/EVG.md

 **Contents:** This extension MUST contain one or more host Domain Name(s) owned or controlled by the Subject and to be associated with the Subject's server.
 Such server MAY be owned and operated by the Subject or another entity (e.g., a hosting service).
 Wildcard certificates are not allowed for EV Certificates.

-### 9.8.2 CA/Browser Form Organization Identifier Extension
+### 9.8.2.
+CA/Browser Forum Organization Identifier Extension

 **Extension Name:** _cabfOrganizationIdentifier_ (OID: 2.23.140.3.1)

 **Verbose OID:** {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-extensions(3) cabf-organization-identifier(1) }

 **Required/Optional:** Optional (but see below)

-**Contents:** If the subject:organizationIdentifier is present, this field SHOULD be present.
-Effective January 31, 2020, if the subject:organizationIdentifier field is present, this field MUST be present.
+**Contents:** If the subject:organizationIdentifier is present, this field MUST be present.

 If present, this extension MUST contain a Registration Reference for a Legal Entity assigned in accordance to the identified Registration Scheme.